autolab/Autolab/docs/installation/one-click.md

         ssl_certificate /path/to/ssl_certificate/file
         ssl_certificate_key /path/to/ssl_certificate_key/file

 7. Configure Email in `server/configs/production.rb`.
-Update the address, port, user_name, password and domain with your email service informations.
-For Mandrill, go to "SMTP & API Info" to see the informations.
+Update the address, port, user_name, password and domain with your email service information.
+For Mandrill, go to "SMTP & API Info" to see the information.

 ### 3. Installation